Prashant-ranjan-singh-123/C-Programs/3) Java Language/README.md

 1) First, download and install the java in your Pc.
 3) Then, open the command line and change directory to the particular one where the source file is stored, using cd like so :- cd C:\Documents and Settings\...
-3) Then, to compile, type in the command prompt: javac name_of_program.java java name_of_program
+5) Then, to compile, type in the command prompt:- javac name_of_program.java java name_of_program

 For More information visit:- https://www.javatpoint.com/how-to-run-java-program-in-cmd-using-notepad